chazlarson/Media-Scripts/Plex/README.md

-CREW_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CREW CREW_COUNT=100                  ### HOW MANY INDIVIDUALS TO REPORT AT THE END TARGET_JOB=Director             ### WHAT JOB TO TRACK
+CREW_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CREW CREW_COUNT=100                  ### HOW MANY INDIVIDUALS TO REPORT AT THE END TARGET_JOB=Director             ### WHAT JOB TO TRACK SHOW_JOBS=0                     ### Display a list of all the jobs the script saw
 ```

 `CREW_DEPTH` is meant to allow the script to look deeper into the crew to find all the individuals working as TARGET_JOB.

 `CREW_COUNT` is the number of individuals to show in the list at the end.

+If `SHOW_JOBS` is set to 1, the script will also output a list of all the jobs it saw, if you want a reference to what may be available.

 ### Usage
 1. setup as above